usnistgov/OSCAL/docs/schema/_declarationsXML.md

 Constraints applicable to a class or classes of `prop` elements (properties) in context

-The class of properties, in context, to which the constraints apply, is indicated on the `@class` of the declaration ([&lt;declare-prop>](#declare-prop-element--property-declaration)).
+The class of properties, in context, to which the constraints apply, is indicated on the `@class` of the declaration (`declare-prop`).
 Only elements named `prop` with matching `@class` are subject to the declared constraints.
 The context is defined by the class of the element parent of the candidate property, whether it is a `control`, `subcontrol`, `part` or `group`.
 So a `declare-prop context="myControl" class="myProp"` will apply to any property (`prop` element) with class "myProp", appearing in a control, subcontrol, part or group with class "myControl".

 The constraints that will apply to these properties are indicated by the elements contained in the declaration.
 For example, a property declared as a "required singleton" is required to appear in its context (the validator will produce an error when it is missing), while it may not appear more than once (the validator will produce an error if more than one appear together).

 Because the `@class` attribute is the basis of the OSCAL declarations model, it is recommended that applications restrict the usage of this attribute to single name values, when used on controls or their compo.
 Although overloading `@class`, as it is frequently overloaded in HTML, is not forbidden in OSCAL and may even work in an OSCAL application, restricting elements to have *at most*, a single class assignment, will help keep things clean and intelligible.

-On declarations including [&lt;declare-prop>](#declare-prop-element--property-declaration) and its siblings, however, both `@class` and [@context](#context-attribute--declaration-context) may be overloaded (multiple values).
+On declarations including `declare-prop` and its siblings, however, both `@class` and [@context](#context-attribute--declaration-context) may be overloaded (multiple values).
 A helpful application will detect where there are conflicting declarations, meaning the same class designator is claimed by different elements in a given context.

 ##### Content declaration (reduced)